Aryan0819/Kaamsetu/README.md

 Place trained model in /ml_model/kaamsetu_model.pkl The model runs using TensorFlow Lite or scikit-learn.

-❤️ Built for AI for Goods Hackathon 2025
+## S❤️ Built for AI for Goods Hackathon 2025
 “Empowering rural livelihoods through AI, accessibility, and trust.”
         ↓
 [Panchayat / Admin Dashboard]